-Distance Learning in 2021: How to get ready for the next year
+Distance Learning in 2021: How to make the most of this school year

-Distance education has undoubtedly been one of the biggest topics of 2020.
+Distance education was the big topic of 2020.
 As the Covid-19 pandemic spread throughout the world, mass school closures followed, forcing schools to quickly adapt.
 While college students and adult learners were no strangers to distance learning, for students in primary and secondary schools, this was a whole new ball game.

 Greater parent involvement

-Whether they liked it or not, parents were more or less forced to become involved in their childrens’ learning.
-Those with full time jobs and other commitments may have struggled, but many were grateful that they could play a bigger role in their childrens’ education and properly examine the kind of work that the teacher was giving them.
+Those with full-time jobs and other commitments may have struggled, but many were grateful that they could play a bigger role in their childrens’ education.

-By interacting with e-learning solutions, students have taken a further step in being able to navigate their education in an online setting.
-Through creating digital classrooms, schools have also become more tech savvy and are using this new knowledge to enhance their teaching practice, whether students are physically at school or learning at home.
+By interacting with e-learning solutions, students have taken a further step in being proficient at navigating their education in an online setting.
+Through creating digital classrooms, schools have also become more tech-savvy and are using this new knowledge to enhance their teaching practice, whether students are physically at school or learning at home.

 “The New Normal”